DrMaster7/MBST_CMet/README.md

     In the example we see, lines 2764, 2812 and 2772 are ahead of schedule, lines 2750 and 2751 are behind schedule, while line 4412 is on time.

-    All other lines (in white) have either not yet started their services, have real time disabled/with an error, or start at that stop (in this case, none of the three stops are the terminal point for a line, excluding the last possibility in this case).
+    All other lines (in white) have either not yet started their services, have real time disabled/with an error, or start at that stop (in this case, none of the three stops are the terminal point for a line, excluding the last possibility).

     Please note that the tables will only show the next 10 schedules that are within the next 60 minutes.
 If no results are found, the result for stop **150101** will be returned.